Use our livett cartwright mortgage quiz

 Nevertheless, Leeds Corporation homes built using the Bell-Livett method are generally straightforward two-storey semi-detached houses.
 Although rust and corrosion of the frame’s steel stanchions can lead to more serious problems, repairs can be made – and there are companies, such as Structural Repairs Ltd, which specialise in such work.

 The work typically involves cleaning, treating, and repairing the affected steelwork after gaining access to the frame.
-Companies which specialise in such repairs may also issue a certificate on completionThe point at which a property purchase is finalized and owne... of the work.
-This may be used in support of your mortgage application.
+Companies that specialise in such repairs may also issue a certificate upon completionThe point at which a property purchase is finalized and owne... of the work.
+This may be used to support your mortgage application.
+Many lenders are cautious about Livett Cartwright Mortgages due to potential structural defects.
+So, we suggest you contact a mortgage broker to help you with the process.

 Can I get a mortgage for a home with an unusual construction?